 The magic of bubbles enchants children of all ages, so take it one step further and captivate them further with giant bubbles!
 Fill a paddling pool with water (or even an extra-large tray) and then pour washing up liquid around the edge.
 Use roughly an entire bottle (or maybe more) for extra bubbly fun.
 Taking a hula hoop that fits in the paddling pool, submerge it into the foamy water and then lift.
 This will create amazing, spellbinding bubbles.
 For added fun, why not have someone stand in the hula hoop before lifting it over them to encase them in the swirly, bubbly magic.

 Squirt Gun Art

 For a more creative approach to summer fun, why not have your kids create their very own piece of artwork outside?
 Diluting a selection of fun coloured paints with a few drops of water, fill up some cheap water guns, each one with a different colour.
-Make sure you use washable and child friendly paints to avoid any stains!
-Get your kids to squirt various colours at a canvas to create a swirly, multi-coloured piece of art.
+Make sure you use washable and child-friendly paints to avoid any stains!
+Get your kids to squirt various colours on a canvas to create a swirly, multi-coloured piece of art.